AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 **Activity 1: PII Collection Table**

-**Instructions**: Complete the following table using three websites or apps they’ve used recently (e.g., Instagram, Amazon, Google Docs).
+**Instructions**: What is PII?
+Click on the link to learn more about (Personally Identifiable Information)[https://www.youtube.com/watch?v=N1qdvQVke0s].
+Research and complete the following table using three websites or apps that you have used recently (e.g., Instagram, Amazon, Google Docs).

 | Website or Application | PII Collected                      | How the information is used (Will they share it?
 With whom?
 Will they keep it forever?) |
 | ---------------------- | ---------------------------------- | --------------------------------------------------------------------------------------- |